Generic selectors

 Tank Size

 A 55-gallon (208-liter) tank is the minimum for a small group of Red Zebras.
-Given their adult size and territorial nature, I’d recommend 75 gallons (284 liters) or more for a mixed mbuna community.
-The tank should be at least 48 inches (120 cm) long.
-Horizontal swimming space is critical for reducing aggression and giving each fish room to establish territory.
+I’d recommend 75 gallons (284 liters) or more for a mixed mbuna community.
+The tank needs to be at least 48 inches (120 cm) long, horizontal swimming space is critical for reducing aggression and giving each fish room to establish territory.

-If you’re planning a larger group or mixing with other mbuna species, 100.
-125 gallons (379.
-473 liters) gives you much better options for stocking and aggression management.
+If you’re planning a larger group or mixing with other mbuna species, 100–125 gallons (379–473 liters) gives you much better options for stocking and aggression management.
+More space also means more rockwork, and more rockwork means more stable territories.

 Water Parameters